 Loose spare batteries can be put into a ziplock bag or box.

-Battery organiser or storage boxes/cases are an ideal solution.
+Battery organizers or storage boxes/cases are an ideal solution.
 Some are made from transparent plastic and snap shut, while others are padded and close with a zipper.
-You can even get travel storage cases that have recessed for memory cards and popular camera batteries.
+You can even get travel storage cases that have recesses for memory cards and popular camera batteries.

 Protecting your batteries from short circuit

-It is important that batteries do not accidently short circuit since this could cause them to catch fire.
+It is important that batteries do not accidentally short-circuit since this could cause them to catch fire.

-The battery terminals should be protected from short circuit, meaning that the terminals should not touch other metal.
+The battery terminals should be protected from short circuit, meaning that the terminals should not touch other metals.